GlitchMasta47/testing/README.md

-# GlitchMasta47 GitHub Site
+# Code Testing GitHub Site
-Used to show off GitHub repositories and projects
+Used to show off GitHub tests and code